 After college, with more time available, I became an adult education junkie, taking arts and crafts courses one after another over the years—watercolor, bookbinding, Chinese brush painting, printmaking, candlemaking, pottery, and photography—the one that piqued my interest the most and also introduced me to my future husband (my instructor in a darkroom techniques course).
 I even made some money through my photography.

-More recently, as my self-employment gave me flexibility, I have taken courses in paper collage, fabric collage, and watercolor painting, studying the latter with Jean Carbonetti, Robert Noreika, Paul George, Lisa Goren, Nan Feldman, and Janet Hobbs.
-Now, collage and watercolors, along with my ongoing interest in photography, form the core of my artistic pursuits.
+In the past decade, I have taken courses in paper collage, fabric collage, and watercolor painting, studying the latter with Jean Carbonetti, Robert Noreika, Paul George, Lisa Goren, Nan Feldman, and Janet Hobbs.
+Now, collage/mixed media and watercolors, along with my ongoing interest in photography, form the core of my artistic pursuits.